minetonight/ZergMacroAssistant/README.md

 # Meet Larry Crojerg

 A periodic reminder to do your macro cycle and to spend your larva even more periodically.
+Not spending your larva is now punishable with stop of game sounds and music, as well as darkening the screen for 5 seconds.

 Circular buffer of the last three keys that were pressed.
 Every 15 seconds we check if we have used larva and raise warning in not.